Managing Your Pipelines

 -

-From the list, click a pipeline to access its details.
+Click a pipeline in the list to open it and access its details.

 Figure 1.
 Pipeline Settings from the Overview PageFigure 2.
-Pipeline Settings in the Edit ModeNames are mandatory, with a maximum of 255 characters, and unique within a project.
+Pipeline Settings in the Edit ModeNames are mandatory.
+They can be up to 255 characters long and must be unique within a project.

 Click the switch in the side panel of the setting to enable or disable it.
-There are two runtime types:
+There are two types of execution:

 -